Oyl-Wallet/alkanes-contract-indexer/README.md

    - on first observation AND no `START_HEIGHT`: also processes the current tip immediately
    - on height increase: first triggers `Pipeline::fetch_pools_for_tip(provider, tip)`
    - then processes each new block via `Pipeline::process_block_sequential`
+   - after a block finishes indexing, record a row in `ProcessedBlocks` with the block's hash and timestamp
    - on no height change: skips pools/state refresh and block processing
 4) If `START_HEIGHT` is set, start the catch-up coordinator which:
    - waits for the poller to initialize tip (and perform the initial pools/state refresh) before starting